 - Making the non-refundable and non-transferrable $125 application fee payment

 - Uploading your transcripts

-- Uploading your supporting documents: includes CV, portfolio, writing samples, and two-page research proposal
+- Uploading your supporting documents: includes CV, portfolio, writing samples, supervisor preference, and two-page research proposal

 Deadline to Apply

 - January 4, 2021: You must make your application payment and submit all transcripts electronically by this date.
 Note: Transcripts are uploaded only after the payment is made.

 - January 12, 2021 You must submit all other supporting documents (Letters of Reference, CV, Research Proposal, Portfolio, and Writing Sample(s)) by this date.